InsaneBroccoli/bf_controller_tuning/markdown/Sinarg/Chirp.md

 # Chirp-Signal and `sinarg`

 A **chirp signal** is a sinusoidal signal whose **frequency varies continuously over time**.
-It is widely used in **system identification** to excite a broad range of frequencies in a single measurement, making it possible to estimate the frequency response $G(j\omega)$ efficiently [1, pp. 84–86].
+It is widely used in **system identification** to excite a broad range of frequencies in a single measurement, making it possible to estimate the frequency response $G(j\omega)$ efficiently [1].

 ---